 Admission and Financial Aid

-NOTE: In Vanderbilt's online application system, applicants for the M.S. program should select Natural Sciences & Mathematics as your Area of Study and Earth and Environmental Sciences as your Program.
-For applicants to the Ph.D. program, you must select Engineering as your Area of Study, then Environmental Engineering as your Program, and finally Environmental Resources and Geologic Processes as one of your Interests.
+NOTE: In Vanderbilt's online application system, applicants for the Ph.D. or M.S. program in EES should select Natural Sciences & Mathematics as your Area of Study and Earth and Environmental Sciences as your Program.
+For applicants to the Joint EES-CEE Ph.D. program, you must select Engineering as your Area of Study, then Environmental Engineering as your Program, and finally Environmental Resources and Geologic Processes as one of your Interests.

-Graduate students are supported by teaching assistantships, research assistantships, and scholarships, providing full tuition plus nine-month stipends of $21,000 (2010-2011) and health insurance.
-Additional funds are available for summer support through research or teaching assistantships.
-Our policy is generally only to admit students with full support.
+Graduate students admitted to the PhD program are supported by a University Graduate Fellowship that provides an annual 12-month stipend of $30,000 for a period of 5 years (PhD only), as well as full tuition and health insurance.
+Our policy is generally only to admit students to whom we can provide full support.
+Students having independent funding should contact the Director of Graduate Studies before applying.
 In rare cases where students are admitted without full support, tuition is charged for courses on a per-semester hour basis (~$1600/hour).

 The Process and Outcome of Graduate Studies

 The Department excels in terms of the product of its graduate program: well-trained students who produce important research and go on to successful careers in the Earth and environmental sciences and related fields.
-Our students present their results at national and international meetings, and many M.S. and all Ph.D. students publish their work in major journals (see listings under faculty publications).
-The M.S. program is designed to span two years.
+Our students present their results at national and international meetings and publish their work in major journals (see listings under faculty publications).
 The Ph.D. program is designed around a flexible curriculum wherein candidates' programs of study are tailored to their specialty areas and career goals.